Ninjajuk/portfolioSamsu/README.md

 # portfolioSamsu

 This is My Portfolio Website.
-Here you can the details of my previous works.
+Here you can get  the details of my previous works.